 Post Military Life

 Staff Sgt.
-Sal Giunta has opted not to re-enlist and will leave the Army, in order to move to Colorado and pursue his education.
+Sal Giunta opted not to re-enlist and left the Army in 2011 and moved to Colorado.

 See pictures from Sal Giunta Day in Photo Gallery.